yandex-cloud/docs/en/security/domains/encryption.md

 {{ lockbox-name }} securely stores secrets: they are only stored in encrypted form with encryption performed using {{ kms-short-name }}.
 For secret access control, use service roles.

-For instructions on how to use the service, see the Lockbox [documentation](../../lockbox/).
+To learn how to use the service, see the Lockbox [documentation](../../lockbox/).

 ### HashiCorp Vault {#hashicorp-vault}

 [Vault](https://www.vaultproject.io/) lets you use {{ kms-short-name }} as a trusted service for encrypting secrets.
 This is implemented through the [Auto Unseal](https://www.vaultproject.io/docs/concepts/seal#auto-unseal) mechanism.

 {% if product == "yandex-cloud" %}

 To store secrets with Vault, you can use a VM based on an image from [{{ marketplace-full-name }}](/marketplace/products/yc/vault-yckms) with a pre-installed HashiCorp Vault build and Auto Unseal support.
-Instructions for setting up Auto Unseal are provided in the {{ kms-short-name }} documentation, [{#T}](../../kms/tutorials/vault-secret.md).
+To learn how to set up Auto Unseal, see the [{#T}](../../kms/tutorials/vault-secret.md) section in the {{ kms-short-name }} documentation.

 {% endif %}

 ### Secrets in {{ k8s }} {#k8s-secrets}